packit/packit/README.md

 # Pack It! [![Build Status](https://ci.centos.org/job/packit-master/badge/icon)](https://ci.centos.org/job/packit-master)

-This project provides tooling and automation to integrate upstream open source projects into Fedora operating system.

 ## Elevator pitch

 Packit is a CLI tool that helps developers auto-package upstream projects into Fedora operating system.
-With just one configuration file in your upstream repository, packit will automatically generate RPM packages for Fedora and update them as you update your source upstream.
+You can use packit to continously build your upstream project in Fedora.
-With packit you can build SRPMs, trigger koji builds and even create bodhi updates, effectively replacing the whole Fedora packaging workflow.
+With packit you can create SRPMs, open pull requests in dist-git, submit koji builds and even create bodhi updates, effectively replacing the whole Fedora packaging workflow.

 ## Plan and current status